delta-exchange/just-the-docs/docs/tutorials/move-contracts.md

 3. Fair Implied Volatility is defined as the moving average of 12 latest values of Impact Implied Volatility.
 4. Fair Price of the contract is obtained by plugging Fair Implied Volatility, Strike Price and Time to Settlement in the Black Scholes model.

-### Profit/ loss equation
+### Profit/ Loss Equation

 The Premium of a MOVE contract is directly added to/ subtracted from the Available Balance of shorts/ longs.
-The cashflow that occurs when a position in a MOVE contract is closed is referred to as Pay-off.
-The Profit/ loss of a position thus can be computed as
+The cashflow that occurs when a position in a MOVE contract is closed is referred to as **Pay-off**.
+The Profit/ Loss of a position thus can be computed as

-$$ Profit/ loss = Pay-off +/- Premium $$
+$$ Profit// Loss = Pay/-off +/- Premium $$

 For longs

-$$Pay-off = Num_of_contracts * Mark Price$$
+$$Pay/-off = Num_of_contracts * Mark Price$$

 $$Profit/ loss = - Premium + Num_of_contracts * Mark Price$$